List of Tom and Jerry characters: Butch

 Butch is a black alley cat who made his first appearance in the Tom and Jerry series in the short Baby Puss (1943), alongside Topsy and the already-established Meathead.
 His character, however (along with the character of Toodles Galore), first appeared in the MGM short (and Butch's only solo cartoon) The Alley Cat (1941), directed by Hugh Harman.
 Though unnamed in the short, he was referred to as "Tom" in a model sheet.
 Butch is the leader of the alley cat bullies who are usually friends with Tom and help him catch Jerry.
 In his first appearance, Baby Puss, Butch was an antagonist, tormenting Tom after Tom's young girl owner treated him like a baby—to the point of dressing Tom up in a diaper, a bonnet, and pink paw mittens.
 Thus costumed, Tom couldn't help, but be a figure of fun—both for Butch and his gang, and for Jerry.
 Butch also battles with Tom over Toodles Galore and her affections, creating a love triangle between him and Tom in a couple of shorts including the shorts, Springtime for Thomas (1946) and Casanova Cat (1951).
 In some cartoons, such as A Mouse in the House (1947), Butch battles with Tom to catch Jerry.
 Butch is usually portrayed as a homeless alley/street cat although in the short, Blue Cat Blues (1956), Butch is apparently a millionaire who wins the attention of Tom's love interest due to his immense wealth much to Tom's dismay.
 Butch also appears in a cartoon in the short-lived Spike and Tyke cartoon series, Scat Cats (1957), as a house cat owned by George and Joan, who in later installments of the original series own Tom.
+Butch briefly appears in Heavenly Puss (1949) as one of the cats trying to enter heaven, apparently having been killed in a fight with a dog (wearing bandages and with a full set of dog teeth clamped onto his tail).

-He is voiced by Harry E. Lang in The Alley Cat, Jack Mather in Baby Puss, Frank Graham in Springtime for Thomas and Trap Happy (1946), Raul Martinez in Springtime for Thomas (singing voice), Jerry Mann in Casanova Cat, Stan Freberg in Baby Butch (1954), Daws Butler in Smarty Cat (1955) and Scat Cats (1957), Alan Marriott in Tom and Jerry in Fists of Furry (video game, 2000), Marc Silk in Tom and Jerry in War of the Whiskers (video game, 2002), Maurice LaMarche in Tom and Jerry: The Magic Ring (2002), Tony Cervone in The Karate Guard (2005), Colin Murdock in Tom and Jerry Tales (2006–08), Joey D'Auria in The Tom and Jerry Show (2014–2021) and Tom and Jerry in New York (2021), and Nicky Jam in Tom & Jerry (2021).
+He is voiced by Harry E. Lang in The Alley Cat, Jack Mather in Baby Puss, Frank Graham in Springtime for Thomas and Trap Happy (1946), Raul Martinez in Springtime for Thomas (singing voice), Jerry Mann in Casanova Cat, Fred Karbo in Life with Tom, Daws Butler in Baby Butch (1954), Smarty Cat (1955) and Scat Cats (1957), Alan Marriott in Tom and Jerry in Fists of Furry (video game, 2000), Marc Silk in Tom and Jerry in War of the Whiskers (video game, 2002), Maurice LaMarche in Tom and Jerry: The Magic Ring (2002), Tony Cervone in The Karate Guard (2005), Colin Murdock in Tom and Jerry Tales (2006–08), Joey D'Auria in The Tom and Jerry Show (2014–2021) and Tom and Jerry in New York (2021), and Nicky Jam in Tom & Jerry (2021).